 Pads, tampons and menstrual cups are considered to be “medical devices” by the FDA and don’t require approval.
 It’s also for this reason that manufacturers aren’t required to disclose what’s in these products.

-Like most other disposable pads, there are various absorbency options.
-They include the following, from lightest to heaviest absorbency:
+Similar to most other disposable pads, there are various absorbency options.
+They include the following, from lightest (panty liners) to heaviest absorbency (nighttime):

 - Pantyliner (155 mm)